 Check Valves

-Check valves are devices that ensure water flows in one direction and one direction only.
+Check valves are devices that ensure water flows in only one direction.
 They open and shut based on the pressure on both sides of the valve.
 When pressure is higher on the incoming side than the outgoing side, the valve is open, and water can flow like normal.
 When pressure is higher on the output than the input, the valve shuts, eliminating the risk of water being pulled into the clean water line.

 Check valves can be installed at the service entrance or at individual water outlets.
 Unlike atmospheric vacuum breakers, check valves are designed for continuous pressure systems.
 Some valves can be installed either horizontally or vertically, and others must be installed in one orientation or the other.
 Swing check valves, for example, cannot be installed vertically.
 Horizontal installation is preferable because gravity will not affect a check valve’s performance.
 However, you should install your check valve in the orientation it was designed to work in.